grafana/k6-docs/src/data/markdown/versioned-js-api/v0.38/javascript api/01 Init context.md

 ---
 The init context (aka "init code") is code in the global context that has access to a few functions not accessible during main script execution (that is, "VU context" or "VU code").
-For a more detailed description see [Running k6](/getting-started/running-k6#section-the-init-context-and-the-default-function).
+For a more detailed description, refer to [Running k6](/getting-started/running-k6#section-the-init-context-and-the-default-function).